-This one can be answered with a NO!
-While some fixie fans will tell you the opposite they are not good long-distance machines, at least not for beginner riders.
+Fixies are not good for long rides, especially not for beginners.
+While some fixie fans will tell you the opposite they are not good long-distance machines.

-Not to say that you can’t ride far on a fixie, but the truth is that there are much safer, comfortable, and efficient options than using a fixed gear for long distances.
+Not to say that you can’t ride far on a fixie, but the truth is that there are much safer, more comfortable, and more efficient options than using a fixed gear for long distances.

-Simple jaunts around town, a few miles here and there, fixed gears are awesome.
-For anything longer than that you are going to want at least a single speed.
+For simple jaunts around town, for a few miles here and there, fixed gears are fantastic.
+For anything longer than that you are going to want at least a single-speed bike.

 Are Fixies Safe?

-Skids and quick turns are easy for those that have been riding fixies for some time.
+Skids and quick turns are easy for those riding fixies for some time.
 These riders will often argue that fixed gear is safer than any other type of bike.
 But as purists often do, they can be overconfident in their abilities.

 On the other hand, fixies are not safe at all for the inexperienced.

-If you are used to coasting good luck.
-As soon as you stop pedaling you are either going to be bucked off or skidding to a crash.
+If you are used to coasting, good luck.
+As soon as you stop pedaling, you are either going to be bucked off or skid to a crash.

 Fixies are not easy to ride for the uninitiated and can often be extremely unsafe.
 Some fixie haters argue that stopping a fixed-gear bicycle takes twice the distance of one with brakes.
 In a world of split-second decisions and erratic drivers, you need to be able to stop quickly and reliably.